Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Extensions and Technical Discussions

 The dependence of $\hat{G}$ on the sample adds extra complexity to the proof.
-Therefore, we aim to search for an objective function independent of $G$, along with its corresponding Hessian, allowing us to directly apply the proof of Theorem~\ref{thm:convexity_strong_pre} to establish asymptotic equivalence.
+Therefore, we aim to construct an objective function that is independent of $G$, along with its corresponding Hessian, which allows us to directly apply the proof of Theorem~\ref{thm:convexity_strong_pre} to establish the asymptotic equivalence between our estimators and the FE estimators in \citet{chen2021nonlinear}.